Loonk112/Twisted-Crown/People/Royals/Leorick.md

 ## Rise to power
 Through all his qualities, Leorick was an arrogant person, whom believed that once he grasped something, it would never break it's leash.
 This culminated in a fatal lack of supervision over those of his supporters that he believed to be the most loyal.

 This faction was not only the most loyal but also fanatical.
-When the prince's parents died during an expedition to the [[Abandoned Lands]] when he was 24, they decided to act quickly and ensure that their liege becomes the next king.
-They orchestrated an assassination of Keiran, pretending his death to be a suicide from grief over his parents.
+When the prince's parents died during an expedition to the [[Abandoned Lands]] when he was 22 in ***4754 AR***, they decided to act quickly and ensure that their liege becomes the next king.
+They orchestrated an assassination of Keiran, pretending his death to be a suicide from grief over his parents the same day the news arrived at the capital.
 Leorick, having them at loose leash, learned about it too late to stop the plot.

+## Coronation
+Leorick was crowned 3 months after Keiran's murder, on ***6.4754 AR***

 Placed as the crown prince against his wishes, as he never wanted the crown, the first thing Leorick did in his grief was an order to execute all involved in Keiran's death - down to the youngest children.
 For unknowing of the assassination, this order was irrational and radical, as such most, including the royal guard refused the order.
 Some in fact went a step further and hid the targets of the order.